From the magical foothills of Oaxaca

 4. Fermenting

-Using pine wood, we add water to the juice and agave fiber to begin the fermentation process.
-Fermentation is where the magic happens and we start building alcohols—it can take up to eight days.
+This is where the magic happens.
+Using pine wood, we add water to the juice and agave fiber to begin the fermentation process to start building alcohol—it can take up to eight days.

 5. Distilling

-In our double distillation process, we begin by mixing the fermented agave juice with the fiber.
+In our double distillation process, we begin by adding the fermented agave juice and the fiber to our copper pot stills for our first distillation.
 In the second distillation, we take the head and heart of the first distillation and distill it again.
-This process separates the water from the alcohol and captures the alcohol into the final spirit of Rosaluna.
+This process refines the low wines into the final spirit and magic of Rosaluna mezcal.